ZestyTechnology/zesty-docs/docs/sidewinder/tuning.rst

 Retraction speed
 ----------------

 For the normal extrusion and retraction settings in your slicer, please test the settings with the extruder multiplier set to 1 or 100% extrusion.
 Set the retraction speed to 30 mm/sec.
 This is the optimal retraction speed for PLA and should be the standard.
 You can increase retraction speed if you want to, but normally 30 mm/sec is perfect.
+It will depend on the hotend you are using, but a retraction distance of 1mm is a good starting point.

 ..
-Note:: Suggested retraction speed is 30 mm/sec
+Note:: Suggested retraction speed is 30 mm/sec with retract of 1mm.

 Tuning it all
 -------------